-Family Planning: A Global Handbook for Providers
+Family Planning: A Global Handbook for Providers (3rd Edition, 2018)

-Originally published by K4Health's predecessor the INFO Project, the book was prepared through a unique collaboration between editorial staff at the Johns Hopkins Bloomberg School of Public Health and technical experts from the World Health Organization, the United States Agency for International Development, and other organizations around the world.
-The books is one of the World Health Organization's Family Planning Cornerstones.
+Originally published by K4Health's predecessor the INFO Project in 2007 as a successor to the 2001 Essentials of Contraceptive Technology, the Handbook was prepared through a unique collaboration between editorial staff at the Johns Hopkins Bloomberg School of Public Health and technical experts from the World Health Organization, the United States Agency for International Development, and other organizations around the world.
+The book is one of the World Health Organization's Family Planning Cornerstones.